Legal Practice and Ethics Courses

 • Spring 2023: Elizabeth Duquette

-• Spring 2022: Elizabeth Duquette
+• Autumn 2023: Elizabeth Duquette

 Advanced Restructuring Practice: Legal and Financial Strategies

 Complex corporate restructurings will almost always involve a mix of legal, business, and financial advice.
 This seminar will focus on identifying practical issues faced by restructuring lawyers in connection with fundamental aspects of restructuring practice, including: (i) identifying a capital structure, capital structure problems, and their solutions; (ii) the key legal relationships between a borrower and its creditors and between the creditors themselves; (iii) what happens when a borrower is running out of cash; and (iv) the recent trend in so-called "Liability Management" transactions.
+Students who took LAWS 53235 Restructuring in Bankruptcy: Strategy and Tactics, may not take this class.

 Previously: